ahmedmonged/Sales-Analysis-/README.md

 - Adding columns
 - Parsing cells as strings to make new columns (.str)
 - Using the .apply() method
-- Using groupby to perform aggregate analysis
+- Using group by to perform aggregate analysis
-- Plotting bar charts and lines graphs to visualize our results
+- Plotting bar charts and line graphs to visualize our results
 - Labeling our graphs

 #### 2- Visualization Stage
 ------------------------------------------------------------
-After we completed the analysis and discovered findings we used Power BI to visualize the data and our findings with taking into consideration the following:
+After we completed the analysis and discovered findings we used Power BI to create a [Dashboard](https://github.com/ahmedmonged/Sales-Analysis-/blob/main/Analysis%20and%20related%20files/Sales%20Analysis%20Dashboard.pdf) to visualize the data and our findings with taking into consideration the following:
 - Plotting different types of charts and choosing the appropriate one based on the type and the nature of the data we want to illustrate
 - making sure to select suitable and easy-to-understand plot
 - make sure to use non-distracting colors or too many of them to keep the attention focused